-If you are a renewing member, you have a Club Rating from last year that defined your Club Skill Level.
-You will continue to play at that Level until you successfully move to a higher Level by playing in "Rated" Events.
+If you are a renewing member, you have a Club Rating from last year that defined your Club Level.
+You will continue to play at that Level until you successfully move to a higher Level by playing in "League" Events.

 Can I request a new club rating?